Cashel (UK Parliament constituency): History

 The corporation of the city of Cashel existed, as the local government of its area, until it was abolished by the Municipal Corporations (Ireland) Act 1840.
 The parliamentary borough was not affected by this change in administrative arrangements.

-Samuel Lewis, writing in 1837, described the oligarchic constitution of the city.
+Samuel Lewis, in A Topographical Directory of Ireland (1837), described the oligarchic constitution of the city:

 The corporation, under the style of the "Mayor, Aldermen, Bailiffs, Citizens, and Commons of the City of Cashel," consists of a mayor, aldermen (limited by the charter to 17 in number), two bailiffs, and an unlimited number of commons, aided by a recorder, town-clerk, two serjeants-at-mace, a sword-bearer, and a crier; a treasurer is also appointed.
 The mayor is elected annually on 29 June, by the court of common hall, and is one of three persons nominated by the aldermen from among themselves, but the choice may be extended to the citizens and commons, at the discretion of the aldermen; he is sworn into office on 29 Sept., and, with the concurrence of three aldermen, has power to appoint a deputy during illness or absence.
 The aldermen, on vacancies occurring, are chosen from among the freemen by the remaining aldermen, and hold office for life.
 The recorder, according to practice, is elected by the mayor and aldermen, but the charter gives the power to the entire body; he holds his office during good behaviour, and may appoint a deputy.
 The bailiffs, by the charter, are eligible from among the citizens, one by the mayor and aldermen and one by the corporation at large; according to practice they are elected annually on 29 June in the common hall from among the freemen, on the recommendation of the aldermen.
 The town-clerk is elected annually with the mayor and bailiffs; the sword-bearer is eligible by the whole body, and holds his office during good behaviour; and the serjeant-at-mace and the crier are appointed by the mayor.
 The freedom is obtained only by gift of the mayor and aldermen, who are the ruling body of the corporation, and have the entire management of its affairs.
 The city returned two members to the Irish parliament until the Union, since which it has sent one to the Imperial parliament.
 The right of election was vested solely in the corporation, but by the act of the 2nd of Wm.
 IV., cap.
 88, has been extended to the £10 householders of an enlarged district, comprising an area of 3974 acre, which has been constituted the new electoral borough, and the limits of which are minutely described in the Appendix: the number of electors registered at the close of 1835 was 277, of whom 8 were freemen; the mayor is the returning officer.

 Boundaries

 This constituency was the parliamentary borough of Cashel in County Tipperary.

-The parliamentary boundaries of the cities and boroughs in Ireland were defined by the Parliamentary Boundaries (Ireland) Act 1832 as:
+In December 1931, boundary commissioners proposed boundaries for the borough.
+It was defined by the Parliamentary Boundaries (Ireland) Act 1832 as: